Ballochia amoena

 Ballochia amoena is a species of flowering plant in the family Acanthaceae.
-It is endemic to the island of Socotra in Yemen.
+It is endemic to the islands of Socotra and Madagascar in Yemen.
 Its natural habitats are subtropical, tropical dry forests and subtropical or tropical dry shrubland.

+Ballochia amoena is a densely branched shrub that can grow to as much as 2 m in height.
+It is an important source of food for domesticated sheep and goats during the summer months as they retain their leaves.
+They are not generally eaten by the island's domestic cattle due to the spiny nature of the bushes.